 You should also keep an eye on your elderly cat, especially if the accidents are happening really close to the litter box.
 Sometimes older cats develop physical limitations (think about older humans with arthritis) that can make it tough to get into top entry boxes and litter boxes with high sides.
 If this is the case, you might simply need to invest in a new kind of litter box that's easier for your aging cat to use.

 Even young cats can struggle with using the litter box like they're supposed to if certain medical issues come into play.
-If your cat has started using the bathroom outside of the litter box, he might have a urinary tract infection, Feline Interstitial Cystitis, kidney stones or another blockage, according to the Best Friends Animal Society.
+If your cat has started using the bathroom outside of the litter box, he might have a urinary tract infection, feline interstitial cystitis, kidney stones, or another blockage.
 If you think medical issues might be causing your cat's potty training regression, take them to the vet immediately for a proper diagnosis.

-If you've just made a major life change — like moving, adopting a new pet, having a new baby, inviting a new S.O. or roommate to live with you (or breaking up with an S.O. or parting ways with an old roommate)— your cat has definitely noticed and that change could be stressing her out.
+If you've just made a major life change — like moving, adopting a new pet, having a new baby, inviting a new significant other or roommate to live with you, or a member of the household moving out — your cat has definitely noticed and that change could be stressing her out.
 Even changes that don't seem like they would affect the cat directly (like you being stressed out about a new job or in a bad mood because money is tight) can cause the cat stress.
 And, sadly, that stress can manifest in litter box regression.

-If anxiety is the cause, Animal Planet suggests setting up the litter box in a quiet area with minimal household traffic, so your cat can have a calm space to do their business.
+If anxiety is the cause, try setting up the litter box in a quiet area with minimal household traffic, so your cat can have a calm space to do their business.

 If you've just moved or invited a new cat into the house, your cat might start using the bathroom outside of the litter box as a form of marking, to make it known that the house is his territory.
 If your cat is engaging in marking, the urine will often show up on vertical surfaces (like walls and the sides of furniture), will appear in small amounts, and will likely smell especially strong.
 Sometimes, cats will even start marking if your neighbor gets a new cat and they can see it through the window.

 Cats are really finicky and they want things just right.
-If your cat isn't vibing with something about the litter box sitch, he'll just stop using it.
+If your cat won't use the litter box, it could be there is something about the litter or litter box he just doesn't like.
 The thing your cat doesn't like could be anything from the kind of litter you're using to the location of the litter box.
 If you've recently changed anything related to the litter box (or the room the litter box is in), that could definitely be the cause.
-If you haven't, it could be that your cat's tastes have changed and you're in for a lot of trial and error until you find a new combination that appeases Her Majesty.
+If you haven't, it could be that your cat's tastes have changed and you're in for a lot of trial and error until you find a new combination that appeases your cat.